abissens/abissens-site/src/posts/articles/spring_cloud_openfeign_config.md

 This article explores these questions and provides practical patterns for configuring OpenFeign clients properly.

+The configuration patterns discussed here are demonstrated in a [companion repository](https://github.com/elethought-courses/spring-cloud-openfeign-config.git) with working examples for each HTTP client implementation.

 First, let's review some Spring Cloud OpenFeign basics.

 The framework simplifies HTTP client development by letting you declare service interfaces with annotations